kos-lang/kos/doc/modules.md

 an exact match must be found.

 `pos` is the index in the string at which to begin the search.
-It defaults to `-1`, which means the search by default starts from the last character of the string.
+It defaults to `void`, which means the search by default starts from the last character of the string.
 If `pos` is a float, it is converted to integer using floor mode.
 If it is negative, it is an offset from the end of the string.